-- If you are certain that there is no immediate threat to your personal safety, use a fire extinguisher to put out the fire.
-Fire extinguishers are located throughout the office area at the following locations: - Near the front reception area - Near kitchen - Center of rear hallway - Conference room - If the nature of the event is unknown, then follow the steps as if the "event" were a fire. - Before leaving the building, the DSO shall ensure that all of the occupants have left the building.
-This check should also include a sweep through the conference rooms and restrooms.
-It is the DSO's responsibility to ensure that all office personnel and visitors are evacuated.
-This should include ascertaining that handicapped persons, temporary or permanent, are being assisted.
-Persuasion or direct order may be necessary to ensure complete evacuation.
-If anyone refuses to leave, it should be brought to the attention of the DEO or DSO as soon as possible. - Once all persons have been evacuated to the Haverty's Furniture parking lot, attendance will be taken to make sure all persons are accounted for and present.
+- Once all persons have been evacuated to the northeast corner of the parking lot, attendance will be taken to make sure all persons are accounted for and present.
 It is the responsibility of the DSO and/or the alternate to report the accounting of all personnel to the DEO.
 Those persons on leave, travel status, and/or at other meeting locations shall be accounted for to determine the most appropriate contact plan. - In the meantime, it will be the responsibility of the DEO and DSO to keep apprised of the situation in order to determine when it is safe to return to the building and/or to determine when it is appropriate to send personnel home until further notice.
-No one will be given permission to leave the area until: - All occupants have reached the evacuation site, - All employees are accounted for, and - The situation has been accurately evaluated. - It is stressed that no employee is to attempt to go home and/or take their personal vehicle from the parking lot.
+No one will be given permission to leave the area until: - o All occupants have reached the evacuation site, - All employees are accounted for, and - The situation has been accurately evaluated. - It is stressed that no employee is to attempt to go home and/or take their personal vehicle from the parking lot.
 No vehicles shall be moved until it is determined safe to do so.